SEO Glossary

 Search Engine Glossary – O

-Open Directory Project: The Open Directory Project (Also known as DMOZ) is the biggest online directory of websites, that have been all verified by humans (not a computer).
+Open Directory Project: The Open Directory Project (also known as DMOZ) is the biggest online directory of websites verified by humans (not computers).
 The ODP data is open source and free for all to use.
+It is closed now.

 Optimisation: The act of *tuning* a web page to perform well for it’s desired key phrases within a search engine’s results.